Smith Engineering: Grease pole climb

 In the Fall of 1956, the class of Science '60 was forced to climb a goalpost stolen the previous year from the University of Toronto's Varsity Stadium.
-Over the years, this has evolved into the grease pole tradition, and led to some friendly rivalry with the University of Toronto.
+Over the years, this has evolved into the grease pole tradition, and led to some friendly rivalry with the University of Toronto Faculty of Applied Science and Engineering.

 Currently, first-year students are led to "climb the greasepole", which is the same goalpost covered in 1 in industrial lanolin, surrounded by a waist-deep pit of water, commonly known as "the greasepit."

 Science Formal

 Another tradition is a formal dance event called "Sci Formal" (Science Formal) in which fourth-year students spend thousands of man hours constructing and transforming the interior of Grant and Kingston Halls into storybook scenery for a one-night black tie event.
 Some past decorations within the hall have include whole castles, churches, pyramids and a giant sphinx.

 Facilities

 Clark Hall

 Clark Hall was named after Arthur Lewis Clark, who was Dean of Applied Science for 24 years.
 The building houses Clark Hall Pub, the Campus Bookstore and the old EngSoc Lounge (with the new EngSoc Lounge being in Beamish-Munro Hall), which in turn hosts several student-run services such as Queen's Project on International Development, Golden Words and Campus Equipment Outfitters (CEO).